SixLabors/ImageSharp/HEIF_IMPLEMENTATION_PLAN.md

   reuse are present.
 The managed sequential traversal reads the still-unmodified bottom row directly; native retains bottom lines for its worker-capable traversal.
 This inspection establishes no decoder-wide or SIMD completeness claim.
 Decoder CDEF storage remains an operation-scoped owner, not native reusable worker state.

+Range-writer output-capacity correction, verified after `93aba785f`:

+- `Av1SymbolWriter.cs:213-214,339` before correction sliced a fixed initial allocation for finalization and eight-byte flushes.
+Reference `aom_dsp/entenc.c:78-91,270-285` grows capacity when either needs more room.
+The packet estimate in `Av1FrameEncoder.cs:544-563` does not replace that range-coder policy.
+  This is a demonstrated writer-capacity deviation; no production frame overflowing that estimate was established.
+- The existing owner now grows at those two boundaries.
+Word flushes double the current tile capacity and add eight bytes; finalization reserves its exact terminating length.
+Reallocation preserves finalized preceding tiles and the current completed prefix, including bytes that can receive a backward carry.
+Pending bits stay in the range state.
+The old owner is returned only after successful allocation/copy, and reset reuses capacity.
+  Existing frame aggregation remains; this does not complete native deferred-packing or worker ownership parity.
+- Before correction, the zero-capacity consecutive-tile regression failed in `Normalize` with `ArgumentOutOfRangeException` (`writer-growth-red.trx`); VSTest stopped on that first failure.
+  Five small initial capacities now preserve three consecutive tiles byte-for-byte against sufficient-capacity encoding, with CDF adaptation enabled/disabled.
+Existing native carry assertions cover two additional finalization-growth capacities.
+Allocation limits independently exercise failure at both growth boundaries, and allocation identities verify every successful owner is returned exactly once.
+- Final Release .NET 11 incremental build: zero errors and warnings; preceding test compilation:
+  1,009 existing warnings.
+Roslynk reports zero compiler errors.
+Serialized Visual Studio VSTest passes 2,292/2,292 entropy, intra-superblock, encoder-frame, and HEIF encoder cases in 26.9726 seconds (`writer-growth-final.trx`), including the twelve focused writer cases.
+- Current optimized libaom decoding of the regenerated 23 palette, eight partition, and twelve color-sequence streams matches all 38,973 samples exactly: maximum error 0, zero samples exceeding one.
+  These are bounded same-bitstream checks, not separate-encoder parity or a timing/quality improvement.
+  No benchmark was run.
+All temporary native comparison output and test reports remain excluded from commits.

 Restoration processing-unit correction: